The Scoliosis and Spine Institute doctors are experts in treating Ankylosing Spondylitis

 Other Organ Symptoms

-- Breathing can be affected as AS progresses.
+- AS will affect breathing as the condition progresses.
 The disease can make the mid-back round forward, a deformity called kyphosis.
 When this occurs, it can compress the lungs and make it increasingly difficult to take a breath.
 Also, when the disease affects the joints between the ribs and spine, the chest loses its ability to expand enough to take a full breath.
 Inflammation of the lungs can also occur with AS, making it even harder to breathe.

-- The eyes can be affected by AS, causing eye inflammation.
+- AS can affect the eyes by causing eye inflammation.
 About 25 percent of AS patients develop iritis, a condition caused by inflammation of the iris.
-There may be pain and redness in the eye, but usually, vision loss does not occur.
+The eye may become red with some pain, but usually, vision loss does not occur.

 - Eventually, the spine bones may grow together, fusing into one continuous column of bone.
 This occurs with the calcification of the ligaments and discs between each vertebra.
 If the vertebrae fuse together, the spine’s mobility decreases, leaving the vertebrae brittle and vulnerable to fractures.
 When the spine becomes completely fused together, the pain in the spinal area usually goes away.
 This does not signal a remission of the disease.
 However, patients are left with no spinal mobility and brittle bones that are more likely to fracture.
-If pain suddenly reappears in the back after a long period of no pain, there may be a fractured vertebra.
+If pain suddenly reappears in the back after a long period of no pain, the doctor should look for a possible fractured vertebra.

 Ankylosing Spondylitis Diagnosis